-The Payne Institute for Public Policy at Colorado School of Mines is hosting a Geothermal Solutions Symposium on December 2, 2025, on the Mines campus.
-The symposium is a convening of academics, industry, non-profits, regulators, and policymakers to discuss advancing geothermal technology and accelerating project development.
+At Colorado School of Mines, the Payne Institute for Public Policy hosted a Geothermal Solutions Symposium on Dec.
+2, bringing together academics, industry, non-profits, regulators, and policymakers to discuss advancing geothermal technology and accelerating project development.

 Colorado School of Mines has a variety of geothermal experts, including those listed here, who stand ready to answer questions from journalists about this rapidly expanding energy field.
 Contact Erich Kirshner, media relations specialist, at erich.kirshner@mines.edu to coordinate an interview with any of Mines’ geothermal experts.